instantiator/consensus-chess-engine/README.md

-# consensus-chess-engine
+# Consensus Chess

 A new way to play distributed, consensus games across federated social networks.

+![Consensus diagram showing arrangement of services](docs/images/consensus-diagram.png "Consensus diagram showing arrangement of services")

+## Project status

 _NB.
-This is a work in progress - the engine is not yet ready to host games._
+This is a work in progress._

-![Consensus diagram showing arrangement of services](docs/images/consensus-diagram.png "Consensus diagram showing arrangement of services")
+~~The engine is not yet ready to host games.~~_ Consensus Chess can launch and manage simple move-lock* games.
+However, the board rendering, message content, and accessibility features are still in development.
+It's not particularly pleasant to look at or use!

+_*When a player participates in a game, they are then locked to the side that they move for._

 ## Documentation